Legal Alignment for Safe and Ethical AI: What is legal alignment?

 \subsection{Core focus}

 The field of legal alignment begins with the insight that law and AI alignment share much in common.
 Both confront complex principal-agent problems \citep{hadfield2018incomplete}, enduring issues of authority, delegation, and incentive design \citep{kolt2025governing, boeglin2025alignment}, questions of how individual and institutional goals can change over time \citep{gabriel2025matter}, and the challenge of decision-makers faithfully interpreting and applying high-level principles in novel circumstances \citep{caputo2025alignment,he2025statutory}.
-Recognizing these parallels, computer scientists and legal scholars have proposed leveraging the content, methods, and structure of law to develop new approaches to AI alignment \citep{etzioni2016designing,etzioni2016keeping,nay2022law,desai2025responsible,okeefe2025law}.
+Recognizing these parallels, computer scientists and legal scholars have proposed leveraging the content, methods, and structure of law to develop new approaches to AI alignment \citep{etzioni2016designing,etzioni2016keeping,nay2022law,desai2025responsible,okeefe2025law,marino2026computational}.

 \textbf{Pathway 1: Legal rules and principles as a source of normative content for AI alignment}.
 The substance of legal rules and principles developed through legitimate processes and institutions can serve as a target for alignment.
 Legally aligned AI systems would be those systems that comply with relevant law when making decisions and taking actions, as shown in \Cref{tab:one}.
 Concretely, this approach could involve designing AI systems that adhere to the legal rules that would apply \textit{as if} such systems were human actors.
 For example, a legally aligned AI system would refrain from making fraudulent representations when marketing a product and would respect copyright law when building a website---irrespective of whether the relevant laws \textit{in fact} apply to the AI system in question.
-California's Transparency in Frontier Artificial Intelligence Act (SB-53) offers some support for this approach, referring to certain risks from frontier models ``[e]ngaging in conduct ... [which] if ... committed by a human, would constitute the crime of murder, assault, extortion, or theft'' \citep{california2025}.
+Similarly, a legally aligned classification system used in medical diagnosis would comply with appropriate legal standards of care and other requirements, such as those relating to informed consent and anti-discrimination laws.
+California's Transparency in Frontier Artificial Intelligence Act (SB-53) and New York's Responsible AI Safety and Education (RAISE) Act offer some support for this approach, referring to certain risks from frontier models ``[e]ngaging in conduct ... [which] if ... committed by a human, would constitute the crime of murder, assault, extortion, or theft'' \citep{california2025,ny2025}.
+While this policy support for legal alignment is encouraging, the lack of broader institutional support, [4] let alone concrete governance initiatives, is cause for concern---and motivates the development of new institutional frameworks (see \Cref{sec:institution}).